 Myth 2: You need a lot of fancy equipment or a home studio

-Sometimes, the issue is not in the mic but your surroundings, in which you are recording your episode.
+Sometimes, the issue is not in the mic but in the surroundings where you're recording your episode.
 Something as simple as moving to the corner or hanging thick curtains can help block the outside noise.

 As for the equipment, you don’t have to invest in expensive mics or headphones right off the bat.
-You can start creating your podcast with the in-built microphone of your regular earphones.
+You can start creating your podcast with the built-in microphone of your regular earphones or phone.
 This is because they are already of decent quality to get you started.
 Also, these days, creators like yourself have access to free podcast software and tools that help you polish your audio to sound more crisp and professional.
 Such ease of medium is not present in video or other content creation.
 With podcasts, you simply need your voice to get started.

 Myth 3: Choosing a broad topic is better

 If someone advises you to choose a broad topic for your podcast, run in the opposite direction.
 It is one of the biggest myths and the most common podcasting mistakes creators make and faux pas like these get you off on the wrong foot.
 When you are choosing a topic, you need to consider where your interests and expertise lie.
 It’d help if you niche it down because when you sit down to create content, you’ll need some direction or some goal to achieve.